railsdemo/resource-id-url-base-change/README.md

 - [Aaron Swartz - A Programmable Web, Ch.
 2 Building for Users: Designing URLs](http://www.morganclaypool.com/doi/abs/10.2200/S00481ED1V01Y201302WBE005)
 - [AnyBase Encoding](http://stackoverflow.com/a/6338939) (thanks to [Phrogz](http://stackoverflow.com/users/405017/phrogz)) - a few small updates are included below

 Base is defined in intializer constant_variabels.rb.
+When changing the base, you have to restart the server.
 This is slightly different than the base defined by phrogz:

 ```ruby
 ::BASE28 = ([*0..9,*'a'..'z'] - %w[a e i l o u] - [0,1]).join